The Marble Revolution: How Anti-Etch UV Protection Is Changing Everything

 This is that conversation.

-Accent Marble is the only fabricator in Alberta certified to apply two technologies — Anti-Etch UV protection and Raku by Lantania — that address marble's vulnerabilities at a level standard sealers simply cannot reach.
-In this article, we explain exactly how each one works, what it protects against, how long it lasts, and most importantly, how we decide which one is right for a given client and project.
+Accent Marble is the only fabricator in Alberta certified to apply Anti-Etch UV protection — a technology that addresses marble’s vulnerabilities at a level standard sealers simply cannot reach.
+In this article, we explain exactly how it works, what it protects against, how long it lasts, and most importantly, how we decide when it’s the right choice for a given client and project.

 If marble has been on your wishlist and maintenance has been the reason you’ve hesitated, read this carefully.